HammyPig/oracle/rules.md

 An ATTACK card is the most common offensive card, but these are limited to being used once per turn.
 You can increase your attack limit through owning buildings.

-Buildings are a type of card in BLACK TEXT, which when placed in front of you, will give you a buff until removed by some card.
+Buildings are a type of card (black text), which when placed in front of you, will give you a buff until removed by some card.

 You may use all cards (excluding ATTACK) any number of times on any player during your turn.
 After your turn, you must pick up until you have 5 cards.